 Financial wellness is so much more than being able to pay your bills on time.
 It’s whether you’re in control of your financial destiny and feel good about your overall situation.
 To start a brand new year with an improved financial well-being, it helps to get a bit of leg work done now.
 We all know the craziness of the holiday season can push everything else to the backburner.
 Why not go ahead and check these items off your to-do list?
 Then you’ll be ready to take January on with confidence.

-- Assess how your life changed in 2019: Any significant life events happen?
+- Assess how your life changed: Any significant life events happen?
 If you’re like us, every year seems to bring big change right along with it.
 Major life events – getting married or divorced, starting a family, buying or selling a house, a death of a loved one, a career shift – can influence your finances for years to come.
 If you were wrapped up in a big life moment for a while, it’s completely understandable.
 Take a step back now.
 Reevaluate your financial picture to see if it is in line with what you aim to accomplish in the New Year.

 - Check in with your financial advisor: Even if your personal finances are humming along just fine, it’s a good idea to check in with your financial advisor before year-end.
 Getting on the same page with your advisor on a regular basis is always beneficial.
 This is especially important if your financial plan has aged.
 A financial plan should evolve right along with you.
 If it needs some touching up, go ahead and get it taken care of.